alanchelmickjr/sentient-node-sdk/src/implementation/README.md

 ## TODO

-- Port DefaultResponseHandler to TypeScript.
 - Replace all legacy imports with canonical src/ imports in the codebase.
 - Complete interface/request.ts and interface/session.ts for full type safety.
-- Add tests for each implementation.
+- Add more comprehensive tests for each implementation.
+- Add examples for using the framework in different environments (Node.js, Next.js, etc.).